 Here’s a build summary table for Velma:

 Velma Moves And Attacks

-In this section, we will explain in detail all the moves and attacks Velma can use in MultiVersus.
+In this section, I will explain in detail all the moves and attacks Velma can use in MultiVersus.
 Let’s start off with her attacks.

 - Supportive Words

 - Calculated Victory

 - Light ‘em Up